prepha/456-worm/README.md

 <h2> The following images are of the terminal output from running the worm file </h2>

 <h2> Topology </h2>
+<h3> Lubuntu-2 was working earlier but suddenly unable to start when needed to take screenshot for documentation </h3>

 ![Screenshot (48)](https://user-images.githubusercontent.com/43216789/118205558-78dd1600-b415-11eb-9417-4c086680e8e8.png)